how to use twitch tts on different platforms

 streamelements overlay selection

-3. Locate your alert overlay from the overlays page, then click edit.
-Create a new alert overlay if you haven’t got one already.
+3. Create a new alert overlay from the overlays page, then click edit.

 5. To activate TTS, scroll down and select TTS settings and toggle Enable text-to-speech.
 Within this settings panel you can change the volume, change the voice of your liking, create delays, and choose the minimum amount required to trigger a TTS message.